Robert-W/react-prerender/README.md

 Default: `none`<br>
 Required: No

 Full Path to a build profile for requirejs's optimizer (not relative to your baseUrl).
-This can be an alternative to path's and baseUrl if you have a buildProfile.
-Just provide the path to it and this will read the path's and baseUrl from there.
+This can be an alternative to path's and baseUrl since it will read the path's and baseUrl from the profile.
 See `samples/build.js` for an example.

-#### Remapping plugins or empty modules.
+#### Remap

-If you have require calls to modules that are not available until runtime or use plugins, such as `text!template/header.html` then you may need to use the following three options to tell requirejs to ignore those in node.
-This will probably be the trickiest part to get right.
-This is achieved by creating a map object that tells requirejs when those modules are required, require the remapModule instead, which needs to be a module that can resolve all of its dependencies, so no plugins or modules hosted on CDN.
-If these modules are used in your render function then this plugin will not work for you.
+If you have require calls to modules that are not local or use plugins, such as `text!template/header.html` then you may need to use the following three options to prevent requirejs from throwing a module not found error.
+This is achieved by creating a map object based on dependencies starting at the `moduleRoot` that reroutes all require calls to files matching `ignorePatterns` to the `remapModule` instead.

 #### requirejs.map.moduleRoot
 Type: `string`<br>